Nosrac/MonkeyMenu/README.md

 	open: string // Opens this file/URL for the user

 	open_item: object of an item. //  This item's children are displayed

-# API
-- Commands should return JSON
-- Commands are run, PWD is a persistent read-write directory